-Another white nationalist rally planned, this time in Texas with Richard Spenser
+Another white nationalist rally planned, this time in Texas with Richard Spencer

 Blocking the view

-The maroon wall is essentially a human chain, McCormak said.
+The maroon wall is essentially a human chain, McCormack said.
 In July 2012, members of the controversial Westboro Baptist Church came to the area to protest a soldier's funeral at a local church.
-When they showed up they were greeted by hundreds of students who linked together to block their view.
+When they showed up, they were greeted by hundreds of students who linked together to block their view.

 Now, a similar maroon wall protest is being organized on Facebook.
-By Monday morning, more than a thousand students had already signed up for it.
+By Monday morning, more than 1,000 students had already signed up for it.

 "We will be making a silent, outward facing wall around the plaza to protect our students and show that the Aggie Family's commitment to its own is far greater than any force trying to divide us," the Facebook posts says.